SSayerTech/tax-compliance-monitor-frontend-template/README.md

 **Acceptance criteria:**

-- The detail view has a clear top-level navigation structure — tabs or equivalent — covering all four sections: risk profile, risk exposure, invoices, monitoring
+- The detail view has a clear top-level navigation structure (tabs or equivalent) covering all four sections: risk profile, risk exposure, invoices, monitoring
 - The existing risk components (score cards, trend charts) are intact and rendered under the risk profile section
 - Switching between sections does not trigger additional network requests if the data was already fetched
 - A new user landing on the page can orient themselves without instructions